 - URL: /shows/:id/episodes

-- (optional) specials: do include specials in the list
+- (optional) specials: do include both significant and insignificant specials in the list

 Episode by number